FrontendMasters/front-end-handbook/tools/code-editor.md

 > A source code editor is a text editor program designed specifically for editing source code of computer programs by programmers.
 It may be a standalone application or it may be built into an integrated development environment (IDE) or web browser.
 Source code editors are the most fundamental programming tool, as the fundamental job of programmers is to write and edit source code. - Wikipedia

 Front-end code can minimally be edited with a simple text editing application like Notepad or TextEdit.
 But, most front-end practitioners use a code editor specifically design for editing a programming language.

 Code editors come in all sorts of types and size, so to speak.
 Selecting one is a rather subjective engagement.
-Choose one, learn it inside and out, then get on to learning HTML, CSS, DOM, and JavasCript.
+Choose one, learn it inside and out, then get on to learning HTML, CSS, DOM, and JavaScript.

 However, I do strongly believe, minimally, a code editor should have the following qualities (by default or by way of plugins):